 - A student must complete each BIOC, BIOL, or CHEM course with a C- or higher for the course to meet a degree requirement in the Department of Biology or Chemistry.

-- Only two courses total within the major can be repeated; students must change to a major outside the department after unsuccessful attempts in any three required classes.
+- Only two courses total within the major can be repeated; students must change to a major outside the department after unsuccessful (below C-) attempts in any three required courses.

 - All majors are required to take BIOL 496 to meet their General Education Senior Seminar or Writing 3 requirement.